Why does the application process have SO MANY requirements?

 The rest of the items in the following list are like a deep dive into the brain and accomplishments of the applicant.

 Most colleges will ask you to prepare a personal essay or statement as part of your application package.
 The essay is a personal statement.
 It purports to give a better picture of the person you are and your purpose.
-The essay contains:
+The essay contains:- A Story

 Without these essays, the college would have limited access to the applicant’s profile.
 They would be restricted to objective and external assessments like grade, class rank, and ACT and SAT scores to make their admissions decisions.
 Given that so many students with strong numbers apply to college each year, it’s important for the applicant to develop a personal, more subjective theme through the essay which can develop their persona for the admission process.
 The essay is an opportunity to make your individuality shine.
 If you run into a writer’s block, read on here to find ways to write better.